netzkern/butler/README.md

 - **Create Project:** This command will create a new project based on the selected template.
 - **Create Git Hooks:** This command will install all selected hooks.
-- **Create Confluence Space:** This command will create a public or private confluence space.
+- **Create Confluence Space:** This command will create a public or private confluence space based on the selected template.
 - **Maintanance:**
   - **Auto Update:** This command will update Butler to the latest version.
   - **Report a bug:** This command will open a new Github issue.